RealityBending/InteroceptionPrimals/README.md

-# PrimalsInteroception
+# Primals World Beliefs and Interoception
-Exploring the link between Interoception and Primal Beliefs
+*Exploring the link between Interoception and Primal World Beliefs*